-In the event of a substantiated serious safety concern, either on College property or in the near vicinity of the campus, numerous diligent efforts are made to advise Messiah College students and employees.
+In the event of a substantiated serious safety concern, either on College property or in the near vicinity of the campus, numerous diligent efforts are made to advise members of the Messiah College campus community.
 Information about such situations is released in one of two ways—either as a Campus Timely Warning Notice or an Emergency Notification.
-Your student should expect to receive these notifications primarily via campus email and/or text message alert.
+You should expect to receive these notifications primarily via campus email and/or text message alert.

 - A Campus Timely Warning Notice notifies students and employees whenever there is a threat that a serious crime is ongoing or may be repeated so that campus community members can protect themselves from harm.
 Timely Warning Notices are specifically related to compliance with the Clery Act and are required for crimes, including but not limited to robbery, aggravated assault, hate crimes, arson, etc.

-- Emergency Notifications notify students and employees in a timely manner when the College determines that there is a “significant emergency or dangerous situation involving an immediate threat to the health and safety of students or employees occurring on campus.”
+- Emergency Notifications notify students and employees in a timely manner when it is determined that there is a “significant emergency or dangerous situation involving an immediate threat to the health and safety of students or employees occurring on campus.”
 Emergency notifications would be sent in instances of fires, weather-related situations, water emergencies, train derailments, etc.